Best chicken coop ventilation: 7 strategies that actually work

 5. Open-front coops (hot climates only)

 An open-front coop has one full wall replaced with hardware cloth β three walls solid, one wall mesh.
 It's the traditional Gulf Coast and desert Southwest design because it maximizes airflow at the cost of weather protection.
-Birds tolerate it down to roughly 0Β°F if the open wall faces away from the prevailing wind and a low solid kickplate (~18 inches) blocks ground-level drafts.
+Birds tolerate it in cold weather if the open wall faces away from the prevailing wind and a low solid kickplate (~18 inches) blocks ground-level drafts.

 6. Active exhaust fans (when passive isn't enough)